Search results

 Gets the client found on Google organically.
 Long-term compounding returns.

 Technical audit — crawl for errors, broken links, page speed, mobile usability, Core Web Vitals.
-Document and prioritize all fixes.
+Document and prioritize.

-Keyword research — build master keyword map by service, location, audience language, competitor gaps.
+Keyword research — master keyword map by service, location, audience, competitor gaps.
 Group by intent: informational, navigational, transactional.

-Content gap analysis — identify topics competitors rank for that the client does not.
+Content gap analysis — identify topics competitors rank for that the client doesn't.

-On-page audit — review title tags, meta descriptions, header structure, internal linking, content quality on existing pages.
+On-page audit — title tags, meta descriptions, header structure, internal linking, content quality.

-Local SEO setup (if applicable) — verify/optimize Google Business Profile, build citation list, confirm NAP consistency.
+Local SEO (if applicable) — Google Business Profile, citation list, NAP consistency.

-Baseline report — document current rankings, organic traffic, and domain authority as Month 0 benchmarks.
+Baseline report — current rankings, organic traffic, domain authority as Month 0 benchmarks.

-Share keyword map with Content and Advertising teams immediately upon completion.
+Share keyword map with Content and Advertising teams immediately.

 Week 1